 Extradition proceedings can take a long time.
 There are a number of different factors that can influence an extradition proceeding.
 For example, many governments will not extradite a person to the U.S. unless they are assured that the death penalty will not be sought.
 Other countries will not extradite their citizens at all.

 Speak to a Criminal Lawyer

-If you or a loved one is facing criminal charges in a foreign country or is subject to an extradition order, contact experienced attorney Frank A. Rubino, Esq.
-Call his Miami and Houston offices toll free at 866-718-3994, or complete our contact form.
+If you or a loved one is facing criminal charges in a foreign country or is subject to an extradition order, contact experienced attorney Frank Rubino Call his Miami and Houston offices toll free at 866-718-3994, or complete our contact form.